volvo-cars/common-build/docs/workshop.md

-# Lesson 5 - Configure automatic releases.
-You may define automatic rules to be applied to Changes after a successful build.
-The possible values are:

-* Merge - the Change will be merged with its target branch.
-* Release - the Change will be merged with its target branch and then released.
-* Nothing - the Change will remain unmerged.

-> Task: Naviate to [common-build-staging.csp-dev.net](https://common-build-staging.csp-dev.net) and select your `playground/workshop_<CDSID>_1` in the drop down menu.
-Navigate to the *Configuration* section and change the *Default action* to *Release*.
-Do the same configuration for `playground/workshop_<CDSID>_2` project.

-> Task: Create a new commit in the `playground/workshop_<CDSID>_1` project and push it to `HEAD:refs/for/master`.
-Check the build in [victoria.volvocars.biz](https://victoria.volvocars.biz) that it completes successfully.
-After a successfull build make sure that the new release has been performed by executing `git pull --tags` in the terminal.
-A new version tag should have been created.

-After you have verified that a new version was automatically released for `playground/workshop_<CDSID>_1` you should enter Cynosure to verify that a new Change was created in `playground/workshop_<CDSID>_2`.
-This is due to the automatic dependency management of Common-Build.
-After a while you should see a new release in `playground/workshop_<CDSID>_2` by executing `git pull -tags` in the terminal.

 # Lesson 6 - Using secrets
-Secrets are stored in Vault and Common-Build supports fetching secrets and mount them in a standard way in when the docker container starts.
+Secrets are stored in Vault and Common-Build supports fetching secrets and mount them in a docker standard way when the docker container starts.

 > Task: Navigate to [winterfell.csp-dev.net](https://winterfell.csp-dev.net/ui/vault/secrets/csp/show/playground) and create the secret `csp/playground/workshop_<CDSID>_1`.
 Then update your `build.yml` to define the secrets: